kitnil/awesome/README.md

 - [SUDO_KILLER](https://github.com/TH3xACE/SUDO_KILLER) - A tool to identify and exploit sudo rules' misconfigurations and vulnerabilities within sudo
 - [misterio](https://github.com/daitangio/misterio) - Docker-compose based Ansible alternative.
 It hates spiders
 - [bash-numpad-input](https://github.com/TDGalea/bash-numpad-input) - Solely available for people to view the source code.
-- [Revssl](https://github.com/wintrmvte/Revssl) - A simple script that automates generation of OpenSSL reverse shells
+- [Revssl](https://github.com/wintrmvte/Revssl) - A script that automates generation of OpenSSL reverse shells
 - [sshto](https://github.com/vaniacer/sshto) - Small bash script to manage your ssh connections.
 It builds menu (via dialog) from your ~/.ssh/config.
 Can run commands, copy files, tunnel ports and connect.
 - [latest-releases](https://github.com/nickjj/latest-releases) - A command line tool that lets you keep tabs on the latest releases of your favorite tools and libraries.
 - [gen_perl](https://github.com/purpleroc/gen_perl) - A script to generate perl script for execute ELF in memory.